bastiendmt/Bastiendmt/README.md

 My name is Bastien and I'm Fullstack developer.

-- I work in JS environments and more specifically React ⚛️
+- I work in JS environments and currently specialized in React ⚛️
 - I'm learning Go
 - I am passionate about maintaining clean code and adhering to linting rules
 - I enjoy innovation and new things